 There are many different traditions in acupuncture, each with their own methods and techniques.
 The Austin Quan Yin staff has been trained in a wide range of both traditional and modern acupuncture styles including Tan’s Balance Method, Japanese Meridian Therapy, Korean Hand Therapy, Auriculotherapy, and Battlefield acupuncture.

-One of the more modern styles of acupuncture, Auriculotherapy views the ear as a microsystem of the body, and is able to target with extreme precision points of musculoskeletal pain.
+Auriculotherapy views the ear as a microsystem of the body, and is able to target with extreme precision points of musculoskeletal pain.
 Additionally, because of the number of nerves that have branches, which connect with the ear (including the vagus nerve), points on the ear can be used to affect the nervous system, stimulating a wide variety of functions within the body including neurotransmitter release.

 Battlefield Acupuncture is an even more recent advance in acupuncture techniques, developed in 2001.
-Based off of the principles of Auriculotherapy, Battlefield Acupuncture has gained widespread acceptance in the military as an effective and efficient treatment for severe pain.
+Based on the principles of Auriculotherapy, Battlefield Acupuncture has gained widespread acceptance in the military as an effective and efficient treatment for severe pain.
 The needles in Battlefield Acupuncture are pinhead-sized semi-permanent needles that are left in the ear for a week, continuing the stimulation of select points to relieve pain in the body, and extending the effects of the treatment.

 As a general rule, the practitioners of Austin Quan Yin prefer methods which use fewer needles, and a gentler touch than may be found in Traditional Chinese Medicine while having the same efficacy.
 This makes treatments more relaxing, and is a great option for those who are trying acupuncture for the first time.